kibo-tylerbrinkman/KUPT.tyler_custom_bpm.1.0.0.Release/docs/How-to-extend-Kibo-Fulfillment-workflows.md

       <name>YOUR_DEVCENTER_ACCOUNT_KEY.YOUR_DEVCENTER_APP_NAME</name>
     ```

-1. Commit changes to your local copy of the forked repository.
+1. Commit changes to your local copy of the forked repository and then push to the origin repository on GitHub.
+For example:
     ```
     $ git add pom.xml
     $ git commit -m "Some meaningful message"
+    $ git push origin develop
     ```

 ### Import forked business assets project into Business Central